ctxswitch/stork/README.md

 ### Host Resource

-* ```layout``` - Partitioning information (see 'Layout Resource').
+* ```layout``` - Disk layout containing partition and volume group information (see 'Layout Resource').
 You can supply a string or a block value.
 If a string is supplied stork will attempt to find the id matching a previously defined layout.
 * ```template``` - The kickstart template to use when generating the autoinstallation instructions
 * ```chef``` - Chef server information (see 'Chef Resource').
 You can supply a string or a block value.
 If a string is supplied stork will attempt to find the id matching a previously defined chef server.
 * ```pxemac``` - The mac address of the PXE enabled interface.
 Used to create the boot configuration files.